 Give points for each mouth and the highest scorer wins.

-Try this Elephant Race Jungle theme party game by dividing the kids into two teams and line them up in two rows.
+Dividing the kids into two teams and line them up in two rows.
 The first child in line bends over and lets one hand hang down (the trunk) and puts the other hand (the elephant tail) through his/her legs to the person behind him/her.

 On the whistle the two teams race to the finish line and the first team to reach it without breaking the chain wins.

 If an animal hears his name he must run past the gamekeeper wherever he may be and touch the other chalk line before the gamekeeper catches him.
 If caught he must leave the playing area and is said to have been put back in the game park.
-Last animal caught becomes the next gamekeeper.
+The last animal caught becomes the next gamekeeper.

-The kids take turns to see if they can swing across the swampy river without falling in.
+The kids take turns to see if they can swing across the swampy water without falling in.
 Naturally they are going to want to get in at some time so be prepared for lots of wet kids!

 Free the Monkey

-As the kids will be in two teams you will need to make two cages and have the buckets weigh equal amounts.
+The kids will be in two teams you will need to make two cages and have the buckets weigh equal amounts.

 My Own Binoculars

-NOTE Check beforehand that none of the children have a real fear of certain animals.
+NOTE: Check beforehand that none of the children have a real fear of certain animals.